Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation/nodes/firewall.rst

 .. code-block:: yaml

     nodes:
-        - ref: firewall
+      - hostname: firewall
       ...
       acl:
         dmz_outbound_acl:
           19: # position 19 on ACL list
             action: PERMIT  # allow packets that
             src_port: POSTGRES_SERVER   # are emitted from the POSTGRES_SERVER port
             dst_port: POSTGRES_SERVER   # are going towards an POSTGRES_SERVER port
           20: # position 20 on ACL list
             action: PERMIT  # allow packets that
             src_port: HTTP   # are emitted from the HTTP port
             dst_port: HTTP   # are going towards an HTTP port
           21: # position 21 on ACL list
             action: PERMIT  # allow packets that
             src_port: HTTPS   # are emitted from the HTTPS port
             dst_port: HTTPS   # are going towards an HTTPS port
           22: # position 22 on ACL list
             action: PERMIT  # allow packets that
             src_port: ARP   # are emitted from the ARP port
             dst_port: ARP   # are going towards an ARP port
           23: # position 23 on ACL list
             action: PERMIT  # allow packets that
             protocol: ICMP  # are ICMP